How we are funded

 - through the Per Cent for Art Scheme.
 A government initiative, first introduced in 1988, whereby 1% of the cost of any publicly funded capital, infrastructural and building development can be allocated to the commissioning of a work of art up to the value of €63.500.
 Since 1997 this scheme has been made available to all capital projects across all government departments and has been used to commission both permanent and temporary work.
 For further information see www.publicart.ie

-- a variety of local, regional, national and international partnerships that vary from county to county (see section on partnerships)
+- a variety of local, regional, national and international partnerships, that vary from county to county, including most recently Creative Ireland

 Who we fund